apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _sssc:

 ``sssc``
-    The HTTP response status code from origin server to Traffic Server.
+    The HTTP response status code from origin server to |TS|.

 .. _stms: